|

 tavern and the meeting place for the local Freemasons.
 It is intimately connected to the

-In preparation for the country's bicentennial, Knapp Tavern underwent an extensive
+In preparation for the country's bicentennial, Putnam Cottage Knapp Tavern underwent an extensive

 restoration.
 The purpose of this work was to remove the evidence of 19th century changes